 * Leaky PCV Valve or hose.
 (Check valve and hose connections)

 * Dirty or defective Mass Airflow Sensor (MAF).
 Try cleaning the MAF sensor wires or filament with aerosol electronics cleaner.
 Do NOT use anything else to clean the sensor, and do not touch the sensor wires.

 On OBD II vehicles, there is a "downstream" oxygen sensor to monitor the efficiency of the catayltic converter.
 If the converter has become contaminated because the engine is burning oil or leaking coolant internally, or it is worn out from age, it won't function as it should causing an increase in tailpipe emissions.
 The downstream oxygen sensor monitors the activity of the converter, and the engine computer compares the readings of the upstream and downstream oxygen sensors to determine how efficiently the converter is working.
 If efficiency drops below a certain point, it sets a P0420 or P0430 code.

 Nine times out of ten, either code usually means the converter has reached the end of the road and needs to be replaced.
-There is not way
+There is no way

-to rejuvenate the converter, so replacing it is your only repair option.
+to rejuvenate a failing converter, so replacing it is your only repair option.
 Removing it altogether is NOT an option as this is considered to be

 emissions tampering.
 A missing converter will cause your vehicle to fail the emissions test.
 For more information about the catalytic

 Causes of Oxygen Sensor Trouble Codes P0133 P0135 P0141